 While we’re fans of EE’s perks & features, O2 takes the win here mainly because of the Priority App.
 You can’t really go wrong with either network in regards to extra features, but Priority is the tie-breaker here.

 EE offers better network coverage, faster data speeds as well as some great features such as data gifting.
 However, O2 has better extras, provides more flexibility and a wider range of price plans.
 We are giving the overall win to EE, but depending on your needs O2 might be the better choice for you.

-- Yes, it’s true that EE offers the fastest 4G data speeds and arguably the fastest 5G internet speeds too.
+Yes, it’s true that EE offers the fastest 4G data speeds.
 EE’s 4G download speeds may reach as high as 60Mbps on regular plans and 90Mbps on premium ones.
-As for 5G data speeds, the network is competing mainly with Three, but EE’s 5G service is more established and covers more areas.
+As for 5G data speeds, Three is currently the faster one between the two.

 Yes, EE offers coverage in the USA, but the country is not included in base inclusive roaming.
 You’ll have to purchase a ‘Further Roaming Pass’ add-on if you wish to use your allowance at no extra cost in the States.